jdeluyck/kcoreorg-website/_posts/2009/2009-12-31-vmware-player-3-vs-linux-2-6-32.md

   - player
   - vmware
 ---
-I wanted to test some crap in VMWare, didn&#8217;t feel like messing with the entire server thing so went for the player.
-Unfortunately, this thing doesn&#8217;t work against the 2.6.32 kernel.
+I wanted to test some crap in VMWare, didn't feel like messing with the entire server thing so went for the player.
+Unfortunately, this thing doesn't work against the 2.6.32 kernel.

 After installation, you can fix it with as follows (as root):